 But as well as alike, great minds also think differently, and as Alfred Nobel said himself; “justice is to be found only in imagination.”

-That’s why every year in September, one month before the new Nobel victors are revealed, the past Nobel Laureates host a different kind of recognition celebration at Harvard University’s Memorial Hall – the Ig Nobel Prize Ceremony – to honor unlikely scientific achievements that first make people laugh, then make them think.
+Every year in September, one month before the new Nobel victors are revealed, the past Nobel Laureates host a different kind of recognition celebration at Harvard University’s Memorial Hall – the Ig Nobel Prize Ceremony – to honor unlikely scientific achievements that first make people laugh, then make them think.

 What are the Ig Nobel Prizes?